-Say hello to my new creation, another clean food recipe that you can easily eat with your fingers with no guilt !
+Say hello to my new creation, zucchini balls!
+Another easy healthy appetizer recipe that you can easily eat with your fingers with no guilt !
 Yum !

-Another quick and easy appetizer recipe to enjoy this summer!
+Another quick and easy appetizer recipe to enjoy this summer inspired by my popular spinach balls recipe.
 You will love those zucchini balls loaded with mint, garlic and crunchy zucchini.
 They remind me Greek food recipes.
-It is delicious dipped into my homemade tzatziki sauce or in my sugar free tomato sauce.
+Those are delicious dipped into my homemade tzatziki sauce or in my sugar free tomato sauce.

 Zucchini Balls Baked- An Easy & Healthy Appetizer